 Baking soda has a high pH and this means that it will bring down the acidity of any other compound to which it is added.

 Another good option if you’re looking to make your coffee more palatable is to explore different brewing methods.
-Because of the way in which certain compounds are extracted at different rates from coffee beans, cold brew is actually far less acidic than traditional drip coffee.
+Because certain compounds are extracted at different rates from coffee beans, cold brew is far less acidic than traditional drip coffee.

 For more information about what makes cold brew special, take a look at our guide.